y20k/transistor/README.md

 Important note: This is an app of type BYOS ("bring your own station").
 It does not feature any kind of built-in search option.
 You will have to manually add radio stations.

 Transistor is free software.
 It is published under the [MIT open source license](https://opensource.org/licenses/MIT).
+Want to help?
+Please check out the notes in [CONTRIBUTE.md](https://github.com/y20k/transistor/blob/master/CONTRIBUTE.md) first.

 Install Transistor
 ------------------